MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 Registry path: **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\Diffie-Hellman**

 To specify a minimum supported range of Diffie-Hellman key bit length for the TLS client, create a **ClientMinKeyBitLength** entry.
 After you've created the entry, change the DWORD value to the desired bit length.
+If not configured, 1024 bits will be the minimum.

 To specify a maximum supported range of Diffie-Hellman key bit length for the TLS client, create a **ClientMaxKeyBitLength** entry.
 After you've created the entry, change the DWORD value to the desired bit length.